chaturadissanayake/sri-lanka-drug-crisis-website/README.md

     Open the `index.html` file in any modern web browser.

     ```bash
-    # For example, using a simple command-line utility
+    # For example, using a simple command-line utility, open index.html
-    , open index.html
     ```

 The project requires no build tools or external dependencies to run—all functionality is self-contained within the three core files.